 The Marine Management News blog is published by the Marine Region of the California Department of Fish and Wildlife (CDFW), and is for everyone interested in the sustainable management and conservation of California’s living marine resources.
 The paper version of the Marine Management News newsletter was first published in August 2000.
-It evolved into an paperless, online newsletter in October, 2003 (see archives of older issues), and then in June 2014 made the transition to blog format.
+It evolved into a paperless, online newsletter in October 2003 (see archives of older issues), and then in June 2014 made the transition to blog format.

 About the Marine Region